A Secret Wonder in Italy

 The quiet Valchiusella valley, close to Torino in Northern Italy hides a secret below ground.
-Unknown to most visitors and for a time even the Italian Government this valley is home to a bewildering temple complex known as the Temples of Damanhur.
-The vast underground temples were begun thirty years ago by a man who now goes by the name of Falco, following his lifelong vision.
+Unknown to most visitors and for a time even the Italian Government, this valley is home to a bewildering temple complex known as the Temples of Damanhur.
+The vast underground temples were begun forty years ago by a man who now goes by the name of Falco, following his lifelong vision.
 From a handful of followers digging under a house, the temples and the movement known as Damanhur have grown considerably.

 Temples of Damanhur: Origins

-Damanhur started with the visions of a young boy named Oberto Airaudi who described magnificent temples and a utopian society as part of a past life.
+Damanhur started with the visions of a young boy named Oberto Airaudi who described magnificent temples and an utopian society as part of a past life.
 So strong was his conviction that Oberto never forgot and set out to recreate his vision in adulthood.
 Oberto became friends with others who shared his dream of humanity and began the process of digging under a house he bought, starting the now famous temples.

 They chose the site because of the unique and powerful cosmic energy points located in the Valchiusella valley.
 Today like many other members of Damanhur, Oberto uses an animal name and so calls himself Falco or Falcon.
 Unlike many other spiritual movements that depend upon the charisma of its leader, Damanhur does not have a true leader.
 Falco does not involve himself in decision-making; he is considered more a visionary or spiritual adviser by the community.